 Here are the 8 elements included in “Great Hymns of the Faith,” and why I think you’ll agree with me that you have never seen another hymn study course like it.

-Get “Great Hymns of the Faith” for 15% off through 12/31/18.
-See a free preview of the “Amazing Grace” module here.
+Get “Great Hymns of the Faith” here.
+See a free preview of the “Amazing Grace” module before you buy!

 It’s for All Ages